-The overall data from the first quarter of 2022 show substantial growth in both the applications for and approval of properties' Lead Safe Certification.
+The overall data from the second quarter of 2022 show substantial growth in both the applications for and approval of properties' Lead Safe Certification.
 This process is the primary function under the purview of City of Cleveland Building & Housing in regard to the Lead Safe ordinance, and thus a primary focus for the Auditor.
 See Table 3.
-Despite this growth, the compliance rate among property owners is minimal thus far and could jeopardize the achievement of full compliance among rental properties by March 2023.
+Despite this growth, the compliance rate among property owners is nominal thus far and could jeopardize the achievement of full compliance among rental properties on a shorter time horizon.